Term Dates

 World Book Day

-Book quizzes, craft, free second-hand books and the very popular ‘Guess the book in the jar’ in the Library at lunch and break, and we had a visit by the pre-school in the afternoon to read with some of our Year 7 pupils.
-A write up of the day can be found in the Spring issue of Waddesdon Voice (p18/19).
+Book quizzes, origami, blind date with a book as well as the very popular ‘Guess the book in the jar’ took place in the Library at lunch and break, and we had a visit by the pre-school (dressed in their favourite book characters!) in the afternoon to read with some of our Year 7 pupils.
+A write up of the day (by Thea in Year 8) can be found in the Spring issue of The Waddesdon Voice here.

-Thank you to everyone who helped make the day such a success, by listening so nicely in assembly, taking part in the WBD activities in the Library, or reading to the pre-school children.
+Thank you to everyone who helped make the day such a success, by participating in the assembly quiz, taking part in the WBD activities in the Library, or reading to the pre-school children.